This guide gives a brief overview for Setting up Windows Integrated Authentication for Cloud Applications.

-miniOrange SSO server allows you to login to your applications without re-entering your credentials after you authenticate yourself into the Windows domain by login into a system joined to the Active Directory domain. miniOrange achieves this by, installing a component on a Windows Server joined to the Active Directory domain that, basically acts as a SAML 2.0 Identity Provider.
+miniOrange Single sign on (SSO) server allows you to login to your applications without re-entering your credentials after you authenticate yourself into the Windows domain by login into a system joined to the Active Directory domain. miniOrange achieves this by, installing a component on a Windows Server joined to the Active Directory (AD) domain that, basically acts as a SAML 2.0 Identity Provider.
 When the user tries to access a cloud application like Salesforce, the request is sent to the miniOrange SSO Server which in turn forwards the request to the on-premise miniOrange SAML module installed in the Windows machine which determines the user logged in, and performs SSO based on the response from the module.

 This, involves 3 steps basically: